 Shared-Ride Vans or Private Car Services

 These can be organized in... advance.
 The vans are larger than cabs but are also are more expensive.
-The airport website recommends Airlink New York, All County Express, and ETS Air Shuttle.
+The airport website recommends Airlink New York, All-County Express, and ETS Air Shuttle.
 Recommended private car services include Carmel Super Saver, Dial 7 Car & Limousine, and ExecuCar.

 Drive and Park

-Of course, you can drive and park your car at an overnight lot.
+Of course, you can drive and park your car in an overnight lot.
 Check the airport parking website for rates and information, and to see how full various parking lots are as well as current pricing.

 02 of 03